-You cannot neglect the importance of base and top coats in getting a long-lasting and flawless manicure.
-However, there are often misunderstandings regarding the interchangeability of these two products.
+A quick answer to this question, “Can I use base coat as top coat?” is “No, you cannot.”The reason, according to experts, is that they both serve different purposes.
+There are often misunderstandings regarding the interchangeability of these two products.
 In this post, we’ll look at the effects of using a top coat as a base coat or vice versa and why apply the proper coat for each step of your manicure is so important.

 Are base coat and top coat interchangeable in their functions?